Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 ##### Entry count

 `Entry count` is an unsigned 16-bit integer.
 A value of 0 indicates an empty ACL.
+The 16-bit width is a deliberate choice that matches the native `AceCount` width of Windows ACLs and the `ACL_MAX_ENTRIES` limit of Linux POSIX.1e ACLs; it is sufficient for all ACLs that real-world platforms can produce.

 ##### Ace